-Although it can be tough to stay profitable in an industry affected by government regulation changes every five years, for the experienced pharmacist with management experience, there is a lot of opportunity in this sector.
+It can be tough to stay profitable in an industry affected by government regulation changes every five years but for the experienced pharmacist with management experience, there is a lot of opportunity in this sector.

-Discover how you can get approved for a pharmacy loan that will support you financially as you grow your business.
+Discover how to get approved for a pharmacy loan that will support you financially as you grow your business.

 How much can I borrow?

 - Borrow up to 75% of the business value or going concern.

 - Borrow up to 100% of the business value using your residential property as security or by using a guarantor.

 - Maximum loan term for (freehold): 25 years.